oracle/learning-library/data-management-library/goldengate/golden-gate-classic/gg-classic-workshop-lab5-ogg-column-conversions/gg-classic-workshop-lab5-ogg-column-conversions.md

               END;
               /

-6. Verify data has been replicated.
+Verify data has been replicated.
-   a.
 Use the GGSCI "send report" command to generate stats for the rtpc Coordinated Replicat.
-   b.
 View the report file to validate sqlexec execution are data apply stats.
-   c.
-Connect to the MySQL database as the user "tpc".
-      i. mysql -u tpc -p@Oracle1@
+Connect to the MySQL database as the user "tpc". mysql -u tpc -p@Oracle1@
-   d.
 View the data in the tpc.cust_city_state table.
-   e.
 View the data in the tpc.wshop_funcs table.

- 7. Shutdown all Extracts and Replicats.
+ 1. Shutdown all Extracts and Replicats.

-**End of Lab 5 - You may proceed to the next Lab**
+**End of Lab 5 - You have completed the GoldenGate Classic Workshop**

-**Optional:** only if VNC is available

-You can also see the HBase data created by GG from Hue:

-Open a Browser window> http://127.0.0.1:8888/ Login to Hue: cloudera/cloudera

 ## Acknowledgements

-  * Authors ** - Brian Elliott
+  * Authors ** - Brian Elliott, Zia Khan
-  * Contributors ** - Brian Elliott
+  * Contributors ** - Brian Elliott, Zia Khan
   * Team ** - Data Integration Team
-  * Last Updated By/Date ** - Brian Elliott, August 2020
+  * Last Updated By/Date ** - Brian Elliott, September 2020

  ## See an issue?